 This register will define the new trigger to be activated if this trigger condition passes.
+This value will be the range 1 to 5.

-@ Base Address +ICH
+@ Base Address +lCH

 This register will define the new trigger to be activated if this trigger condition fails.
+This value will be the range 1 to 5.